Millennium Prize Problems: Navier–Stokes existence and smoothness

 The Navier–Stokes equations describe the motion of fluids, and are one of the pillars of fluid mechanics.
 However, theoretical understanding of their solutions is incomplete, despite its importance in science and engineering.
 For the three-dimensional system of equations, and given some initial conditions, mathematicians have not yet proven that smooth solutions always exist.
 This is called the Navier–Stokes existence and smoothness problem.

-The problem, restricted to the case of an incompressible fluid, is to prove either that smooth, globally defined solutions exist that meet certain conditions, or that they do not always exist and the equations break down.
+The problem, restricted to the case of an incompressible flow, is to prove either that smooth, globally defined solutions exist that meet certain conditions, or that they do not always exist and the equations break down.
 The official statement of the problem was given by Charles Fefferman.

 P versus NP

 The question is whether or not, for all problems for which an algorithm can verify a given solution quickly (that is, in polynomial time), an algorithm can also find that solution quickly.
-Since the former describes the class of problems termed NP, while the latter describes P, the question is equivalent to asking whether all problems in NP are also in P. This is generally considered one of the most important open questions in mathematics and theoretical computer science as it has far-reaching consequences to other problems in mathematics, and to biology, philosophy and cryptography (see P versus NP problem proof consequences).
+Since the former describes the class of problems termed NP, while the latter describes P, the question is equivalent to asking whether all problems in NP are also in P. This is generally considered one of the most important open questions in mathematics and theoretical computer science as it has far-reaching consequences to other problems in mathematics, to biology, philosophy and to cryptography (see P versus NP problem proof consequences).
 A common example of an NP problem not known to be in P is the Boolean satisfiability problem.

 Most mathematicians and computer scientists expect that P ≠ NP; however, it remains unproven.

 The official statement of the problem was given by Stephen Cook.